Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Mid-Mid

-The Turtle Beach Stealth 500 have decent mid-range accuracy.
-A small dip in the low-mids causes sound effects to feel a little thin, while a much larger dip in the high-mids means dialogue sounds a bit recessed and distant.
-That said, the mid-mids are razor flat, so these headphones don't sound honky out of the box.
+The Turtle Beach Stealth 500 have okay mid-range compliance.
+A small dip in the low-mids causes sound effects to feel a little thin, while a peak in the mid-mids can make voices sound a bit honky.
+By contrast, a large dip in the high-mids means dialogue sounds a bit recessed and distant.
+Overall, whether these headphones make a voice sound honky or distant will depend on the pitch of the person speaking, which isn't ideal for accurate representation of recorded sound.

-The Turtle Beach Stealth 500 have good treble accuracy.
-The dip in the low-treble is a continuation of the dip in the high-mids and leaves dialogue sounding a bit recessed and hard to discern clearly, especially in busy combat scenes.
+The Turtle Beach Stealth 500 have fair treble compliance.
+The dip in the low treble is a continuation of the dip in the high mids and leaves dialogue sounding a bit recessed and hard to discern clearly, especially in busy combat scenes.
 By contrast, the mid-treble is slightly boosted, giving vocals and effects presence, though a narrow peak in this region can make sibilants sound harsh.

 Peaks/Dips